WELCOME TO CAROLYN'S KITCHEN

 Welcome to Carolyn’s kitchen.
 Here you can find information on where to find me, my jams and preserves, plus some details on cooking lessons and the odd recipe or inspiration.

-1/2 teaspoon white miso
+1/2 teaspoon vanilla extract

 Homemade Preserves